gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

    Protection engine.
 This requires consideration of congestion control and path MTU.

- * detail the state transition between PROTECTION PENDING and PROTECTED state (see {{state-diagram}}).
+ * Detail the state transition between PROTECTION PENDING and PROTECTED state (see {{state-diagram}}).